Having trouble accessing our online resources?

 When you go through the Libraries' web page, you are authenticated either by logging in with your NetID, or by using an on-campus computer or on-campus provided wireless connection.
 If you are off-campus and go directly to a database or resource web page (JSTOR, EBSCOhost, Web of Science, etc.), the provider will not know that you are a University user and may not allow you to access the subscribed content on their site.
 Before submitting an interlibrary loan request or paying to get access to an article, please try one of the following options:

 - Try accessing the article, journal, or database from the Knowledge Center home page.
 Search for your article or journal title in OneSearch or browse to the database you want from the Databases A-Z List.

-- Install and use the UNR proxy server bookmarklet, which is a bookmark you install in your browser that will pass you through UNR's authentication process.
+- Install and use the University proxy server bookmarklet, which is a bookmark you install in your browser that will pass you through the University's authentication process.